ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport Services API {{!I-D.ietf-taps-interface}} defines the mechanism for an application to create network connections and transfer data.
 The implementation {{?I-D.ietf-taps-impl}} is responsible for mapping the API to the various available transport protocols and managing the available network interfaces and paths.

-There are key differences between the architecture of the Transport Services system and the architecture of the sockets API: the Transport Services API is asynchronous and event-driven; it uses messages for representing data transfer to applications, and it assumes an implementation that can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.
+There are key differences between the architecture of the Transport Services system and the architecture of the Socket API: the Transport Services API is asynchronous and event-driven; it uses messages for representing data transfer to applications, and it assumes an implementation that can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.

 ## Event-Driven API